James Edward Knee (Jim Knee) Fired by Voya Financial Advisors, Inc. - Goodman & Nekvasil P.A., May Recover Investor Losses

 FINRA also reports that the State of New Hampshire has initiated an ongoing formal investigation relating to Jim Knee’s conduct.

 If you lost any money on investments with Jim Knee, you may be able to recover your losses from Voya Financial Advisors, Inc., Ameriprise Financial Services, Inc. and/or Investors Capital Corp.
 This is because Voya Financial Advisors, Inc., Ameriprise Financial Services, Inc. and/or Investors Capital Corp. had a duty to supervise Jim Knee.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Jim Knee, and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: James Edward Knee, James Knee, Jim Knee, FINRA, Voya Financial, Investors Capital, Ameriprise Financial, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs